siphiwekhumalo/ConstructOS/replit.md

 ## Overview

 ConstructOS is a comprehensive construction management system built with Python, Django, TypeScript, and React.
 The application provides a full-stack solution for managing construction projects, equipment, safety inspections, finances, documents, and client relationships.
-It leverages modern web technologies including shadcn/ui components, Tailwind CSS, and a PostgreSQL database via Drizzle ORM.
+It leverages modern web technologies including shadcn/ui components, Tailwind CSS, and a PostgreSQL database.

 The platform is designed to modernize construction workflows with features spanning project planning, equipment tracking, safety compliance, IoT monitoring, CRM capabilities, and analytics reporting.